Congratulations! You did it!

 Photography

 Professional photos will be taken as you receive your diploma cover.
 Proofs will be mailed to the address provided on your name card and packages will be available to purchase from Grad Images.
-Please make sure that your address is listed correctly in Spyglass.
+Please make sure that your address is listed correctly in Workday.
 You may pre-register so that photo proofs will be provided promptly after the event.
 Pre-register at http://www.gradimages.com/Preregistration to receive a 20% discount.

 Diplomas